PeppeL-G/jsml/README.md

 ```

 ## Why?
 The syntax in JSML is the same as in JavaScript, so the only thing you need to learn are a few new functions and methods to call.
-Extremely easy!
+Extremely easy compared to learning a new template language!

 ## Documentation
 See the documentation in each package to learn more.